BlaqueDevs/se-assignment-day-4-software-project-management-Nokutso/README.md

 ## 13. How can understanding market trends inform your software’s positioning and development?

-      Knowing market trends helps you make better decisions about your software.
-It shows what people need, what other companies are doing, and what’s missing.
-Trends also help you choose the right features, price, and way to promote your software.
-Staying updated helps you make something useful, get more users, and stay ahead of others.
+      Knowing market trends helps me make better decisions about your software.
+I could easily just option to create a tool to check if a site is real would be a great idea.
+But opting to make something that has everything in one place sounds like it is a better option on my side.